invinst/CPDBv2_frontend/README.md

 - `npm start` to run development server (powered by [budo](https://github.com/mattdesl/budo))
 - visit `localhost:9966` to see live changes.

+## Deployment

+- Deploy to staging: `ansible-playbook ansible/site.yml -i ansible/staging --ask-pass --ask-sudo-pass` (password is the same as deploy user's on v1)

 ## Responsive layout Strategy